deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * (-) Amazon may not be sharing [all information necessary to obtain the best results with its examples](https://github.com/amznlabs/amazon-dsstne/issues/24)
 * (-) Amazon has chosen another framework for use on AWS.

+### <a name="dynet">DyNet</a>

+[DyNet](https://github.com/clab/dynet), the [Dynamic Neural Network Toolkit](https://arxiv.org/abs/1701.03980), came out of Carnegie Mellon University and used to be called cnn.
+Its notable feature is the dynamic computation graph, which allows for inputs of varying length, which is great for NLP.
+PyTorch and Chainer offer the same.

+* (+) Dynamic computation graph
+* (-) Small user community

 ### <a name="keras">Keras</a>

 [Keras](keras.io) is a deep-learning library that sits atop Theano and TensorFlow, providing an intuitive API inspired by Torch.
 Perhaps the best Python API in existence.
-Deeplearning4j [imports models from Keras](./keras).
+Deeplearning4j relies on Keras as its [Python API](./keras) and [imports models from Keras and through Keras from Theano and TensorFlow](./model-import-keras).
 It was created by [Francois Chollet](https://twitter.com/fchollet), a software engineer at Google.

+* (+) Intuitive API inspired by Torch
+* (+) Works with Theano, TensorFlow and Deeplearning4j backends (CNTK backend to come)
+* (+) Fast growing framework
+* (+) Likely to become standard Python API for NNs

 ### <a name="mxnet">MxNet</a>